Original limited edition prints are an affordable way to collect and enjoy original fine art.

 Worldwide costs vary but are very reasonable so please contact for a quote.

 Order now and enjoy FREE UK delivery. email your request to artpeople@btopenworld.com You will then be sent a PayPal invoice which you can pay securely online with most cards.
 You should then expect UK delivery within a couple of days.
+Under UK "distance selling rules" as a purchaser you have certain consumer rights and protections and these are set out at the bottom of this page.

 "Blackbird and Strawberries" a recent limited edition (of 8) drypoint print